contentacms/contentajs/README.md

 <h1 id="contentajs-img-align-right-src-logo-svg-alt-contenta-logo-title-contenta-logo-width-100-">ContentaJS <img align="right" src="./logo.svg" alt="Contenta logo" title="Contenta logo" width="100"></h1>
 <p>ContentaJS is a project that integrates with Contenta CMS to provide
-an ultra high performing headless CMS.</p>
+an ultra high performing headless CMS.
+It also provides a nodejs application where to host your Server Side Rendering and custom code integrations.</p>
 <p><img src="./docs/assets/contentacms-node.png" alt="Contenta Stack Architecture"></p>
 <p><strong>IMPORTANT:</strong> this project is meant to be a starting kit for the node
 integration of your application based on Contenta CMS.
 We <strong>do not</strong> provide upgrade paths or backwards compatibility.
-The model for this is <em>Fork &amp; Go</em>.
-If you have an existing application and want to include some new features to it based on this repo’s latest updates you will have to do it yourself.
-However this repo will help you figure out the necessary details for it.</p>
+The model for this is <em>Fork &amp; Go</em>.</p>
 <!-- toc -->
 <ul>
 <li><a href="#features">Features</a></li>